-42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report From Info-Tech Research Group Spotlights Retention Risks and Opportunities
+42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report from Info-Tech Research Group Spotlights Retention Risks and Opportunities

 Key Research Insights From Info-Tech's IT Talent Trends 2025 Report:

-- Generative AI Impact: 65% of organizations anticipate structural changes due to generative AI, including the formation of specialized AI teams.
+- Generative AI Impact: 65% of organisations anticipate structural changes due to generative AI, including the formation of specialised AI teams.

 - Stress Among IT Leaders: 76% of IT managers report moderate or increasing stress levels, underscoring the need for enhanced leadership support and resources.

-- Hiring Difficulties: 36% of IT organizations reported that infrastructure and operations roles were the most difficult to hire for, calling attention to the cloud talent shortage – another critical area of IT.
+- Hiring Difficulties: 36% of IT organisations reported that infrastructure and operations roles were the most difficult to hire for, calling attention to the cloud talent shortage – another critical area of IT.

 - Generational Differences in AI Perceptions: Generational divides exist in perceptions of AI, with Gen Z employees estimating a higher percentage of their tasks being completed by AI in 2030 (56%) compared to Baby Boomers (43%) and Generation X (41%).